PennyLaneAI/qml/glossary.rst

     :doc:`Quantum Approximate Optimization Algorithm (QAOA) </demos/tutorial_qaoa_intro>`
         A hybrid variational algorithm that is used to find approximate solutions for combinatorial optimization problems.
 Characterized by a circuit ansatz featuring two alternating parameterized components.

+    :doc:`Quantum Computing <whatisqc>`
+        A research area that explores what quantum computers can do and how to make them do it.

     :doc:`Quantum Convolutional Neural Network </glossary/qcnn>`
         A quantum neural network that mirrors the structure of a `convolutional neural network